James Hayter (RAF officer): Middle East

 In November, No. 611 Squadron was rested, relocating to Drem for a quiet period of convoy patrols.
 Hayter, by this time having completed 76 sorties with the squadron, was transferred to the Middle East in March 1942.
 He was posted to No. 33 Squadron, based at Gambut in Libya and equipped with Hurricanes.
 The squadron was carrying out sweeps, bomber escort sorties and patrols over the front line.
 In June, Hayter was engaged by an Italian Macchi MC.202 and in the ensuing dogfight, his Hurricane was damaged.
 In endeavouring to make a crash landing, he found himself with the opportunity to fire his aircraft's machine-guns at his Italian opponent.
-As a result, the MC.202 had to crash land as well, with the Italian being made a prisoner of war.
+As a result, the MC.202 had to crash land as well, with its pilot being made a prisoner of war by Australian soldiers.
+He and Hayter reportedly shared a drink that night in the Australian lines.

 The following month, Hayter was promoted to acting squadron leader and appointed commander of No. 274 Squadron, a squadron operating Hurricane fighter-bombers from Landing Ground 92.
 By this time, the Axis advance in Egypt had been halted and the Allied fighter squadrons were busy on ground attack and patrol sorties around El Alamein.
 On 10 July, Hayter's squadron was providing air cover for another unit and became involved in a dogfight with group of Italian fighters near El Adem and he claimed one MC.202 as probably destroyed.
 He shot down a Bf 109 over El Alamein on 18 July.

 In September, No. 274 Squadron moved to Edku and was engaged in patrolling the Delta region and providing air cover for shipping.
 The following month, Hayter was seconded for special duties, with effect from 4 October and sent to Turkey.
 Here he acted as an instructor for Turkish pilots learning to operate the Hurricane and P-40 Kittyhawk fighters.
 His secondment ended on 6 March 1943 and he took command of No. 74 Squadron, based in Mehrabad, in Iran, as part of the Allied garrison defending the region from a possible German attack from the Caucasus.